simonlindgren/gitguide/README.md

 ## Pushing

 To be able to push the Git repository to GitHub, a home for it must be created at GitHub.

-    > Go to GitHub and log in.
+- Go to GitHub and log in
-    > Click the new repository option in the top-right menu.
+- Click the new repository option in the top-right menu
-    > Give it a name and click to create.
+- Give it a name and click to create

 Then back in Terminal:

 ```
 $ git remote add origin git@github.com:username/reponame.git
 $ git push -u origin master
 ```

 From then on, simply git push will do it.